 You may request a review of your prior course work before you officially apply to the Master of Counselling program by completing this form.
+Please include the official course descriptions typically found in your university’s website or catalogue.
 If you have any further questions, contact our advisor at CityUCanadaAdmissions@CityU.edu

 Additionally, in the instance an applicant has no related counselling experience, a minimum of 50 hours of volunteer service is required.